squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 == squid.out ==
 If you run your Squid from the ''!RunCache'' script, a file ''squid.out'' contains the Squid startup times, and also all fatal errors, e.g. as produced by an ''assert()'' failure.
 If you are not using ''!RunCache'', you will not see such a file.

+ /!\ RunCache has been obsoleted since [[Squid-2.6]].
+Modern Squid run as daemons usually log this output to the system syslog facility or if run manually to stdout for the account which operates the master daemon process.

 == cache.log ==
 The ''cache.log'' file contains the debug and error messages that Squid generates.
-If you start your Squid using the default ''!RunCache'' script, or start it with the ''-s'' command line option, a copy of certain messages will go into your syslog facilities.
+If you start your Squid using the ''-s'' command line option, a copy of certain messages will go into your syslog facilities.
 It is a matter of personal preferences to use a separate file for the squid log data.

 From the area of automatic log file analysis, the ''cache.log'' file does not have much to offer.
 You will usually look into this file for automated error reports, when programming Squid, testing new features, or searching for reasons of a perceived misbehavior, etc.